 – (sneaky tip) some supermarkets sell ‘Shallots’ that are actually just bunching onions.
 Though perhaps not walking onions, they are worth giving a go.
 Why not pop one in the ground and wait.
 If it multiplies at the base, then BINGO!

 Went to the super and bought a garlic and some shallots to show you.
 Excuse the grainy picture.
 The Garlic will seperate into good size cloves to plant.
-The shallots you can see are even dividing (I took off the outer skin to show it), so will likely multiply nicely.
-Its a grocer’s trick to sell bunching onions as shallots, but it’s good for us.
+The shallots you can see are actually two different types – one would grow into large red onions if grown on at home, but the other are even dividing (I took off the outer skin to show it), so will likely multiply nicely.
+Its a grocer’s trick to sometimes sell bunching onions as shallots, but it’s good for us.
 Happy days.
 I will plant them and see what happens.

 - CHOOSE A WELL-RAISED BED that has been trenched, so that it has plenty of organics to feed the bulbs.